iBlameMattheww/Reactive-Vehicle-Badge/project_aegis/Bluetooth_serial_setup_README.md

 # Manual Bluetooth Setup for Reactive Mustang Badge

-After running `install.sh`, follow these steps to manually connect your Android-Vlink OBD adapter via Bluetooth.
+After running `install.sh`, follow these steps to manually connect your OBD adapter via Bluetooth or serially.

 ---